happma/PyNonpar/README.md

 ## References
 [1] Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear.
 [2] Kepner, J. L., & Robinson, D. H. (1988).
 Nonparametric methods for detecting treatment effects in repeated-measures designs.
 Journal of the American Statistical Association, 83(402), 456-461.
+[3] Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear, [4] Happ, M., Bathke, A. C., & Brunner, E. (2019).
+Optimal sample size planning for the Wilcoxon‐Mann‐Whitney test.
+Statistics in medicine, 38(3), 363-375.